 For group-vaping you couldn’t make a better choice though:

-lso the balloon bags with the Valve are:
+Also, the balloon bags with the Valve are:

-- Easy to pass around, and;
+- Easy to pass around.

-…all adding to its group-friendliness.
+Both these features add to its group-friendliness.

 Ease of Use (9)

-The Volcano Vaporizer is one of them.
+The Volcano Vaporizer is extremely easy to use.

 These are more so the perks of the Volcano being a balloon-style vaporizer, than the Volcano itself.
 Balloon-style vaporizers in general, are extremely easy to use.

 What gives the Volcano Vaporizer an edge over other balloon-style vaporizers?